Choobeq/japanese-test/README.md

 # Japanese Test
-This is a project for the Black Belt Exam to practice Japanese Vocabulary.
+This is a project for the Karate Black Belt Exam to practice Japanese Vocabulary.
+Functionality:
-Functionality: Displays 10 random questions and checks if the answers are correct and then saves the score to a file.
+ - Displays 10 random questions (in English) and prompts to type in Japanese translation.
+ - Checks if the answers are correct and displays the correct one if it's wrong.
+ - Saves the latest score to a file for further analysis.

 ## Table of contents:
 1. Installation